deoxys-crypto/deoxys-tbc/draft-irtf-cfrg-deoxys-tbc.md

 A 128-bit counter is used in the authentication part of Deoxys-I\* and Deoxys-II\*.
 If for an application, the user is ensured that the associated data and message inputs are limited to at most 2^x blocks, then the 128-x most significant bits from the counter can be reclaimed to handle more AD/M input in the authentication part, which provide efficiency improvement.

+## Larger Keys

+One can use larger keys than 128 bits for Deoxys-I\* and Deoxys-II\* by using a TBC version with a larger tweakey size.

 # Security Considerations